Go dog walking for National Walking Month

-National Walking Month was set up by charity Living Streets to encourage people to include more exercise in their day.
-Walking for an extra 20 minutes a day can boost your mood and health.
+National Walking Month was set up by the charity Living Streets to encourage people to include more exercise in their day.
+Research has shown that walking for an extra 20 minutes a day can boost your mood and health.

-Living Streets is encouraging people to do the school run on foot, explore their local community and raise awareness for the health benefits of exercising more.
+Living Streets are encouraging people to do the school run on foot, explore their local community and raise awareness for the health benefits of exercising more.